tschneidereit/typed-objects-explainer/core.md

     uint16 int16 float64 string
     uint32 int32         object

-These primitive type definitions repesent the various kinds of existing JS values.
+These primitive type definitions represent the various kinds of existing JS values.
 For example, the type `float64` describes a JS number, and `string` defines a JS string.
 The type `object` indicates a pointer to a JS object.
 Finally, `any` can be any kind of value